lostdecade/manor/_posts/2012-02-12-lostcast-episode-8-attack-of-the-clones.md

 	<img alt="/r/html5games" src="http://s3.amazonaws.com/sp.reddit.com/reddit2008_03_05.png">
 </a>

 Wait, that's not a game!
 Sorry, but we dropped the ball here and did not pick a game this week.
 To solve this problem for the future, I've created an [HTML5 Games subreddit][4].
 It'd be awesome if you'd submit any cool HTML5 games you come across.
-I'm not entirely sure how this will work yet, but we _might_ just start spotlighting the game with the most upvote that week.
+I'm not entirely sure how this will work yet, but we _might_ just start spotlighting the game with the most upvotes that week.

 _If you were hoping for a game to play, try last week's spotlight [Faerie Alchemy](http://subsoap.com/games/faerie-alchemy/html5/)._